Dadens: Kaigani

 The Haida who moved to Alaska became known as the Alaskan Haida, Ñ'íis Ýaat'áay, or colloquially as the Kaigani Haida.
 The Tlingit Peoples also live in Alaska.
 Today, these two distinct nations have banded together for political reasons, namely due to the colonization of their ancestral lands by the British and Canadian Governments and their mutual pursuit of Land Entitlement and sovereign nationhood.
 The organize under the Central Council Tlingit and Haida Indian Tribes of Alaska.
 The Council of the Haida Nation (CHN) is the Indigenous governance on Haida Gwaii.

 21st century

 While Dadens is currently uninhabited, it has not been abandoned by the Haida.
 There continue to be hereditary chiefs of the village, a title passed down from one member of a clan to another, through the matrilineal line, who do not live in the village, but are tasked with protecting it.
-The current hereditary chief is Darin Swanson, whose Haida name is Ginaawaan, and who is a potlatched Chief and member of the Hereditary Chiefs Council, which is another governing body in addition to the CHN.
+As of 2025, the hereditary chief is Darin Swanson, whose Haida name is Ginaawaan, and who is a potlatched Chief and member of the Hereditary Chiefs Council.

 Another notable chief was Claude Davidson (1924-1991), son of Florence Davidson, an artist and father to Robert Davidson and Reg Davidson, both of whom are also artists.
 He was chief from 1986 until his death.

-The village is now protected by a Watchman, and to visit, as with all historic villages in Haida Gwaii, one must first obtain a permit.
+The village is protected by a Watchman, and to visit, as with all historic villages in Haida Gwaii, one must first obtain a permit.